tensorflow/gan/tensorflow_gan/examples/README.md

 ## Steps to add an example

-1. Email nessuno@nerdz.eu and joelshor@google.com to propose the idea.
+1. Email joelshor@google.com to propose the idea.
 1. Add a `README.md` to your new subdirectory.
 Be sure to include a "How to run" section.
 1. Add a subdirectory with output ex "images" or "audio".
 1. Add a line and high-level summary to this file.
 1. Submit it and profit.

 ## Table of contents